What Is CBD?

 If you don’t like the sensation of holding CBD oil under your tongue, you can also consume it with any food.
 Try stirring the oil into a smoothie or drizzling it over a salad or curry.
 When adding CBD oil to food, though, remember that you can’t use it as a cooking oil because CBD oil becomes a vapour at about 130° C. If you heat CBD oil above that temperature, you’ll lose the CBD.

 CBD absorbs readily into the skin.
-If you wish to experience the benefits of topical CBD, you can do so by rubbing the oil directly on the skin or by mixing a few drops with your favourite lotion.
-You might like to place a bandage over the CBD oil to hold it against the affected area and ensure that it absorbs fully.
+If you wish to use CBD topically, you can do so by rubbing the oil directly on the skin or by mixing a few drops with your favourite moisturiser or body lotion.

 How Much CBD Oil Should I Take?